-The Pennsylvania Wilds is an outdoor lover’s paradise.
+The Pennsylvania Wilds, situated in northcentral PA, is an outdoor lover’s paradise.
 This road trip will take adventurers on a scenic pathway through state parks, wildlife viewing areas, and miles and miles of hiking trails.
-For the water lovers, there are plenty of opportunities for canoeing, kayaking and fishing.
+For the water lovers, there are plenty of opportunities for canoeing, kayaking, and fishing.
 Pack up the car for a wild ride.

-Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore.
+Trail hopping in the Alleghenies, southcentral PA, is equal parts water, forest, and a bit of railroad lore.
 It's a hiker and biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
-Over the river and through the woods and around the Horseshoe Curve — these trails really mix it up, all in the unspoiled wilderness of the Alleghenies.
+Over the river and through the woods and around the Horseshoe Curve — these trails really mix it up.

 Western Pennsylvania’s Laurel Highlands region has more than its share of steep hills and thrills.
-It also has country markets, inns and dining places, as well as one of the world’s most famous houses, and not just because it has a natural waterfall in the living room.
-So whether you’re a hill hiker or a mountain biker, you’re in for some serious trails.
-Not just any trails – the kind that are steeped in history, lush scenery, interesting side-routes and plenty of other excuses to take it all in and fall behind in your itinerary (it’s worth it).
+It also has country markets, inns, and dining places, as well as one of the world’s most famous houses, and not just because it has a natural waterfall in the living room.
+Whether you’re a hill hiker or a mountain biker, you’re in for some serious trails.
+Not just any trails – the kind that are steeped in history, lush scenery, interesting side-routes, and plenty of other excuses to take it all in and fall behind in your itinerary (it’s worth it).